pubkey/rxdb/orga/before-next-major.md

 ## Fix migration+replication
 When the schema is changed a migration runs, the replication plugins will replicate the migrated data.
 This is mostly not wanted by the user.
 We should add an option to let the user define what should happen after the migration.

+## Require string based `$regex`

+Atm people can pass `RegExp` instances to the queries.
+These cannot be transfered via json for example having a remote storage can make problems.
+We should enforce people using strings as operators instead.

+## Set `hasPersistence=true` on memory storage

+This will make testing easier.
+The memory storage should keep data in memory, even when the last instance has been closed.